Agentic Engineering / Applied

 Thesis

-This Coding Tool Kills AI Code Slop is a practical lesson in agentic engineering: Use constraints, review loops, and smaller work units to prevent AI-generated code from becoming low-quality bulk output.
+This Coding Tool Kills AI Code Slop teaches a practical agentic engineering move: Use constraints, review loops, and smaller work units to prevent AI-generated code from becoming low-quality bulk output.

-“fast it is.
+“absolutely love about this tool is how fast it is.
 Meaning that you can just keep running it.
-You can have agents run”
+You can have agents run it.
+You can run it personally, put in your CI, any of that sort of...”

 01